giabao06/ventoy-nord-theme-custom/readme.md

 ## Installation
  1. Clone this repository
  2. Copy the `ventoy` folder to the root of the USB drive
-  - In Windows, assuming USB drive letter A, it should sit in A:\ventoy
+  - In Windows, assuming USB drive letter A, it should sit in `A:\ventoy`
-  - In Linux, assuming USB mountpoint /media/username/Ventoy, it should sit in /media/username/Ventoy/ventoy
+  - In Linux, assuming USB mountpoint `/media/username/Ventoy`, it should sit in `/media/username/Ventoy/ventoy`
  3. Enjoy the theme I guess

 ## Other information